 NeurOptimal® uses the EEG — information about the electrical activity of your brain — to train your CNS (central nervous system — the brain and spinal cord) to be at its best, taking advantage of its powerful ability to organize and normalize itself.
 Because your brain does this in the way that is uniquely right for you, it’s not being pushed or pulled in a provider chosen direction.
 This makes the process virtually side effect free.

 To learn more, listen to this half hour podcast by Dr. Valdeane Brown, co-founder and developer of NeurOptimal®.
 Val talks about what neurofeedback is, how NeurOptimal® works, and how it differs from other forms of neurofeedback.
 The interviewer on the podcast is Bulletproof Exec’s Dave Asprey.
 You can download an mp3 file or connect with iTunes for the podcast (it’s number 205 on the Bulletproof Radio page):

 Are you interested in research?

 Research into the benefits of neurofeedback goes back more than 50 years.
-If you would like to review what has been discovered, here are two links.

 The science behind NeurOptimal®